bitmark-inc/docs/bitmark-references/bitmark-sdk/websocket.md

   + `bitmarkId`: the id of bitmark is comming
 - New pending issuance: This event will be sent when users issue new bitmarks.
   + `bitmarkId` : the id of bitmark is issuing
-- New pending transaction: This event will be sent to both sender and receiver.
+- New pending transfer: This event will be sent to both sender and receiver.
-  + `txId`: the id of this pending transaction
+  + `txId`: the transaction id
-  + `owner`: the current owner of corresponding bitmark
+  + `owner`: the receiver of this transfer
-  + `prevTxId`: the previous id of this transaction
+  + `prevTxId`: the previous transaction id
-  + `prevOwner`: the previous owner of corresponding bitmark
+  + `prevOwner`: the sender who made the transfer

-Note: The attributes name is the sample from Bitmark Java SDK.
-There are something different in Swift SDK but the meaning is the same.
+Note: The attributes name could be different depends on the SDK is used.
+This instruction prefers the Java SDK for the explanation.

 ## Java